oracle/pgql-lang/README.md

 ## PGQL Parser and Static Query Validator

-The 'master' branch of this reposistory contains a parser for PGQL with the following features:
+The 'master' branch of this repository contains a parser for PGQL with the following features:

- - Easy-to-understand IR: Given a query string, the parser returns an easy-to-understand intermedidate representation (IR) of the query as a set of Java objects
+ - Easy-to-understand IR: Given a query string, the parser returns an easy-to-understand intermediate representation (IR) of the query as a set of Java objects
     - see [__GraphQuery.java__](graph-query-ir/src/main/java/oracle/pgql/lang/ir/GraphQuery.java)
  - Query validation: built-in to the parser is a static query validator that provides meaningful caret-style (e.g. `^^^`) error messages: